Поиск по творчеству и критике

 Входимость: 65. Размер: 35кб.

-Часть текста: and teachers, what is the monk?
-In the cultivated world the word is nowadays pronounced by some people with a jeer, and by others it is used as a term of abuse, and this contempt for the monk is growing.
-It is true, alas, it is true, that there are many sluggards, gluttons, profligates, and insolent beggars among monks.
+Часть текста: true, alas, it is true, that there are many sluggards, gluttons, profligates, and insolent beggars among monks.
 Educated people point to these: "You are idlers, useless members of society, you live on the labour of others, you are shameless beggars."
 And yet how many meek and humble monks there are, yearning for solitude and fervent prayer in peace!
 These are less noticed, or passed over in silence.
 And how suprised men would be if I were to say that from these meek monks, who yearn for solitary prayer, the salvation of Russia will come perhaps once more!
 For they are in truth made ready in peace and quiet "for the day and the hour, the month and the year."
 Meanwhile, in their solitude, they keep the image of Christ fair and undefiled, in the purity of God's truth, from the times of the Fathers of old, the Apostles and the martyrs.
 And when the time comes they will show it to the tottering creeds of the world.
 That is a great thought.
 That star will rise out of the East.
 That is my view of the monk, and is it false?
 Is it too proud?
-Look at the worldly and all who set themselves up above the people ...
+Look at the worldly and all who set themselves up above the people of God; has not God's image and His truth been distorted in them?
+They have science; but in science there is nothing but what is the object of sense.
+The spiritual world, the higher part of man's...

 7. Dostoevsky.
 The Possessed (English. Бесы).
 Part III.
 Chapter II.
 The end of the fete